grz0zrg/fas/README.md

    * make
    * sudo make install
 * Get latest [libsamplerate](http://www.mega-nerd.com/SRC/download.html)
-  * you may need to specify the build type on configure (example for NanoPi NEO2 : ./configure --build=arm-linux-gnueabihf)
+  * you may need to specify the build type on configure (example for NanoPi NEO2 / Raspberry PI : `./configure --build=arm-linux-gnueabihf`)
   * you may need to install libfftw : `sudo apt-get install libfftw3-dev`
   * uncompress, go into the directory "libsamplerate-0.1.9"
   * ./configure